DUE: with Final Project

 Roughly 4-5 pages.

 In this final unit, you have a lot of flexibility to determine the goals, audience, and medium for your project.
 It is very important that you think thoughtfully about why you are choosing the avenue you do, and be aware of what specific composition choices you are making in the process of your project.
-With that in mind, it is important that you catalogue these choices carefully at the outset so that you have an idea of how your project grew, shifted, changed, morphed, and evolved over time.
-This is a time for you to explain to me what worked and what didn’t, what technological issues you may have encountered, and how did these impact your decisions and the outcome of your final project?
+This assignment asks you to explain to me what worked and what didn’t, what technological issues you may have encountered, and how did these impact your decisions and the outcome of your final project?
 Explain in detail your process of devising and developing this project in more depth and why you selected the argument and medium you did.

 The purpose of the SOGC is to clarify for your reader your intentions for the project and the specific choices that you have made to best reach your audience and achieve your goals.
 An SOGC is a time for you to provide a defense of your work, and these are weighted heavily when considering the “success” of your project.
 The reason for this is that one of the primary goals of the course is to ensure that you are able to thoughtfully defend the rhetorical choices you make and show how those choices are aligned with your purpose and audience.
 Success in writing requires writers to reflect on these choices and then be able to articulate them.
 Regardless of what medium you choose to work in, you must complete an SOGC and it will comprise of 40% of your final Unit 3 grade.
 You can think of this as a longer, more detailed, structured, and polished Writer’s Memo.